 is a chic eyewear shop that launched in 2010 to elevate eyewear as an essential accessory to contemporary lifestyles.
 Focusing on iconic glasses and frames, Absolute Vintage challenges the notion of burdensome glasses by producing personalised and quality designer frames inspired by vintage aesthetics.
 You’ll find round frames, cat-eye frames, square frames, and more, available in bold colours, tortoiseshell, and gradients.
 Even if you don’t wear glasses yourself, the products here are a delight to browse.

-For your mini Picassos in the making, 513 Paint Shop offers workshops where they can paint their own fabric canvases, Dyelicious gives your little ones the opportunity to learn all about tie-dyeing, while budding chefs can sign up for an international cooking class at ABC Cooking Studio.
+For your mini Picassos in the making, 513 Paint Shop offers workshops where they can paint their own fabric canvases, while Dyelicious gives your little ones the opportunity to learn all about tie-dyeing.
 Read all about the history behind your favourite dish at Taste Library, Hong Kong’s first and only food-themed library, try your hand at designing your own bling at Loupe’s jewellery design workshops and industry seminars, or make your own organic lip balm with Bathe to Basics.

 Throughout the year, PMQ has a jam-packed schedule filled with exhibitions by local and international designers and artists.
 Exhibitions such as Mademoiselle Prive Hong Kong and KAWS ALONG THE WAY have previously transformed the venue into massive interactive events.
 Huge annual music events like Hong Kong International Reggae Ska Festival and ALTN8, theme markets and green lifestyle fairs, as well as gin and whisky tasting festivals have all been held at PMQ.
 For an educational insight into the history behind the building, join PMQ’s guided heritage tours, and be sure to check out the PMQ calendar to find out what else is on during your visit!